epicodus-classroom/dei-curriculum/dei-lessons/3_recognizing_privilege.md

 ---

-Take a moment to read [this short comic strip](https://www.rnz.co.nz/news/the-wireless/373065/the-pencilsword-on-a-plate) about how our social identities shape our opportunities in life.
+Take a moment to read this short comic strip about how our social identities shape our opportunities in life:

+**<span class="glyphicon glyphicon-link"></span> ["On a Plate" by Toby Morris](https://www.rnz.co.nz/news/the-wireless/373065/the-pencilsword-on-a-plate)**

 While the comic focuses on class, think about how other social identities also shape opportunities in tech.

 ## [Equity Versus Equality](#equity-versus-equality)